cece2048/markdown-cv/index.md

 ## Key Skills
 _JAVA_
 - Two year experience in working with Java.
 I’m familiar with the OO concept.
-And also I had experiences in Spring framework, servlet, Java Swing and Javafx GUI.
+And also I had experiences in Spring framework, servlet, building reactive microservices RxJava.

 _LINUX_
 - Experience in writing Linux scripts,mostly script to help deploy product in Linux server.